Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 <figcaption> Figure 4.
 LAS Data from a Distance and LAS Data up close </figcaption>
 </figure> <br>

-<p> To use this LAS data with elevation and raster functions, it needs to be transformed into a proper LAS dataset.
-Lookup "Create LAS Dataset" in the toolbox.
-Input the LAS data -- the rest of the options can be left as default. </p> <br>
+<p> To use this LAS data with elevation and raster functions, it must be transformed into a proper LAS dataset.
+"Create LAS Dataset" should be looked up in the toolbox.
+The LAS data should be input, and the remaining options can be left at their default settings. </p> <br>

-<p> As a side note, if you have multiple LAS files, they could be input and turned into one large LAS dataset.
-Technically a LAS dataset for all downtown Bowling Green could be created like this -- it would be time consuming, however.
-Create the LAS Dataset (Figure 5). </p> <br>
+<p> As a side note, if multiple LAS files are available, they can be input and combined into one large LAS dataset.
+Technically, a LAS dataset for all of downtown Bowling Green could be created in this way, although it would be time-consuming.
+The LAS Dataset should then be created (Figure 5).
+(Figure 5). </p> <br>

 <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/8uX8Bl5.jpeg" alt="Creating LAS Dataset" style="width:100%;max-width:625px">